Lyndhurst Road, Hampstead VillageRead More

-Home to the Wigmore Hall, Selfridge’s, the Wallace Collection and celebrity hotspot the Chiltern Firehouse, Marylebone has firmly shaken off its slightly dowdy image of old and transformed itself into one of the most fashionable areas to live in Central London.
+Home to the Wigmore Hall, Selfridge’s, the Wallace Collection, and celebrity hotspot the Chiltern Firehouse, Marylebone has firmly shaken off its slightly dowdy image of old and transformed itself into one of the most fashionable areas to live in Central London.
+Estate Agents in Marylebone have noted this transformation, highlighting the area’s increasing desirability.

 Focused around the shopping mecca of Marylebone High Street, voted ‘Best London Street’ by BBC Radio 4 listeners, residents will find they have no shortage of upmarket chains, classy independent retailers, cafés, restaurants and bars to keep them busy.
 Particularly known for interiors and design shops, it also boasts a range of fashion boutiques, not to mention an array of specialist food outlets and regular food and crafts markets.

-There’s currently a real buzz about the Marylebone property market due to a recent raft of new restaurant and hotel openings which has attracted new buyers to the market, making Marylebone one of London’s most sought-after locations.
-Home to numerous celebrities past and present, including Paul McCartney, Madonna, Noel Gallagher and Barbara Windsor, it is unsurprising that prices in the area have skyrocketed.
+There’s currently a real buzz about the Marylebone property market, making it one of London’s most sought-after locations.
+This buzz has been further fueled by a recent raft of new restaurant and hotel openings, attracting new buyers to the market.
+Estate Agents in Marylebone have also noted a surge in interest, particularly given the area’s celebrity appeal.
+Home to numerous celebrities past and present, including Paul McCartney, Madonna, Noel Gallagher, and Barbara Windsor, it is unsurprising that prices in the area have skyrocketed.

 Bordered by Oxford Street, Edgware Road, Regent’s Park and Portland Place, Marylebone is a highly desirable enclave right in central London.
 Its character comes primarily from the Howard de Walden and Portman Estates, with their many elegant Georgian townhouses, impressive garden squares and luxurious portered blocks.
 Those looking for property for sale in Marylebone are in for a treat, although a generous budget will also be required.